Bad Solenoid In Your Golf Cart? Here’s How To Test And Fix It

 If you do hear a clicking sound, and the reading is fewer than 0.4 ohms, but not zero, the solenoid is good.
 If the reading is higher, the solenoid is bad and needs to be replaced.

-To double-check the solenoid when you cannot hear a click from the solenoid and there is no resistance between the large terminals, set the voltmeter to DC volts using the 200 range.
+If you don’t hear a click or feel resistance, check the solenoid with a voltmeter.
+Set the voltmeter to DC volts, using the 200 range.
 Turn the key switch on and take a reading on the smaller terminals while pressing on the accelerator.
 If there is no voltage, the problem is not with the solenoid.
-If it displays full voltage, then the solenoid is bad and should be replaced with a new one from your favorite golf cart parts supplier.
+If the solenoid displays full voltage, it is bad.
+Replace it with a new one from your golf cart parts supplier.

 Bench Testing the Solenoid